mike-seger/liquibase-mini-app/README.md

 ### Starting
 Database servers can be started by issuing one of the commands from the repository root:
 ```
-## start all DBs: postgres, oracle, mysql
+## start all database servers: postgres, oracle, mysql
 docker-compose up -d
-## start "just" selected DBs:
+## start "just" selected database servers:
 docker-compose up -d postgres ...
 ```
 The databases will initially contain no user tables.

 ### Running DB commands
-A convenience bash function is provided to run commands on any of the started DBs.
+A convenience bash function is provided to run commands on any of the started databases.
 The function can be activated by sourcing the common.sh script:
 ```
 . src/main/resources/dbutil/common/common.sh